-Gathering Documents Relating to Your Investment Loss Claims
+Gathering Documents to Prove Investment Loss

 After your investment loss claims have been filed, your FINRA arbitration